 Should I speed up or slow down for important information?

 Slow down.
+Write shorter, more deliberate sentences with line breaks after them.
 The brain needs time to process key concepts.
-Save fast pacing for context, transitions, or building excitement.

 How much speed variation is too much?